genexuslabs/usercontrol-generator/README.md

 Were write a specific autocomplete provider to add this feature in the control and properties file.
 You can check it on \lib\autocomplete\provider.js.

-### Usercontrol
+### User Control
-usercontrol.js is a helper class that provides with some usercontrol features as creation, check is valid, read and write attributes an others.
+usercontrol.js is a helper class that provides with some User Control features as creation, validation, read and write attributes and others.

-This class will be used mainly for creating and building a usercontrol.
+This class will be used mainly for creating and building a User Control.

 #### Creation
-usercontrol-create-view is UI responsible for creating the usercontrol.
+usercontrol-create-view is UI responsible for creating the User Control.

 #### Build
-For build process, we decided for [gulp](http://gulpjs.com/) as it is write on javascript as atom. usercontrol-build-view is responsible for the UI and run the gulp script located on the usercontrol root path.
+For build process, we decided for [gulp](http://gulpjs.com/) (it's on javascript too).
+"usercontrol-build-view" is responsible for the UI and run the gulp script located on the User Control root path.

 ### Grammar association
 .control files are associated automatically to xml files using [grammars](https://atom.io/docs/api/v1.8.0/Grammar).
-This happens on the usercontrol activation (usercontrol-generator.activate()).
+This happens on the User Control activation (usercontrol-generator.activate()).

 ### Others
 base-form.js is an abstract form helper to build our UI.